rate-nl/ISO/ISMS.md

 ## 5. Access Control and Data Security (Annex A.9)

-- **Access Management:** Controlled by the Tech Lead with CEO approval for high-privilege roles.
+- **Access Management:** Controlled by the team lead with CEO approval for high-privilege roles.
 - **Log Retention:** Access logs are retained for **one year** to align with compliance requirements.
 - **Access Revocation:** Immediate action for role changes or departures, with records documented.
 - **Remote Access:** VPN is required for development server access.